The Five Best Free Video Editing Apps for PC [October 2020]

 Shotcut has a huge array of filters, transitions, effects and more that you can add to a video.
 Shotcut also has a number of features that make it easy to trim and manipulate voiceover or sound effects.
 The interface and its potential takes a while to get used to but once you do, you will be creating professional standard videos in no time.
 Shotcut has come a long way in the years since it came to Windows, and you’re probably going to have to get used to hearing about it—it’s only getting more popular as time goes on.

-While it is a 3D program, the included video editor is very accomplished and includes lots of effects, compositing tools, transitions, corrections and editing tools and a whole lot more.
+While it is a 3D program, the included video editor is relatively full-featured, and includes lots of effects, compositing tools, transitions, corrections and editing tools and a whole lot more.
 Plus you have all that animation power to call on once you get to grips with the package.
 The community is strong too which means an answer to your problems is never far away.
 Just remember that, if you’re looking for something similar to Premiere, this may not be the app for you.

 Keeping with accessible video editors for a minute, let’s look at Windows Movie Maker.
-It is Microsoft’s answer to iMovie and is a credible editing tool for Windows users.
+It was Microsoft’s answer to iMovie and is a credible editing tool for Windows users.
 Again it isn’t as in depth as Blender or Lightworks but is great for knocking up a quick snowboarding video or vacation shoot.

 Windows Movie Maker utilizes drag and drop timelines and has a few visual effects you can use to add a little pizazz.
 There are also corrections, transitions, audio tools and lots more besides.
 All for free.
 It is part of the now defunct Microsoft Essentials pack.
 Windows Movie Maker has been delisted by Microsoft, but you can still find download links online.
 We’ve tested our download link and it still works, but your mileage may vary.
 Overall, we’d recommend trying one of the apps further up this list, but regardless, if it’s what you used to get used to, it might be what you want to check out.